[Moderate revision–posted 2/22/22 (replaces 5/4/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define and outline procedures for the campus use of security video systems for security purposes.

-REVIEW: This OP will be reviewed in July of odd-numbered years by the Associate Vice President for Operations Division, the Texas Tech Chief of Police, the CIO and Vice President for IT, the General Counsel, and the Managing Director of Building Maintenance and Construction for Operations Division, with substantive revisions forwarded to the Chief Compliance and Security Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Associate Vice President for Operations Division, the Texas Tech Chief of Police, the Chief Information Officer (CIO) and Vice President for IT, the General Counsel, and the Senior Managing Director of Facilities Maintenance & Construction for Operations Division, with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Texas Tech University may use security video systems to enhance safety and security, while respecting the privacy rights of the university community.

 a.
 This operating policy does not imply nor ensure that security camera equipment is present, operational, monitored, or recorded.